brince0304/df-world-front/src/dev/README.md

 )
 ```

-React Buddy explicitly registers any previewed component in the `previews.tsx` file so that you can specify required
+React Buddy explicitly registers any previewed component in the `previewsCharactersDataAutoCompleteCharacterDatax` file so that you can specify required
 props.

 ```jsx